How many positions do you have available?

 The ERAS application asks me to include a personal statement.
 What type of information should I include and how long should it be?

 The personal statement should be approximately 500 words in length.
 This is an opportunity for you to tell us about yourself.
-It would also be helpful to describe your reasons for choosing the field of psychiatry.
+It would also be helpful to describe your reasons for choosing the field of psychiatry and career aspirations.

 Is there a deadline for submitting applications?